Elected to Division Two 1908

 In 1984 Spurs won the UEFA Cup for the second time and in 1987 they were beaten FA Cup finalists.

 In 1987 Terry Venables was recruited from CF Barcelona as the new manager.
-After surviving a financial crisis, Spurs won their seventh FA Cup in 1991 and once again marked the occasion by introducing another innovative strip, featuring long, generously cut shorts.
+After surviving a financial crisis, Spurs won their eighth FA Cup in 1991 and once again marked the occasion by introducing another innovative strip, featuring long, generously cut shorts.
 Venables was controversially sacked by Executive Chairman Alan Sugar in 1993, an affair that rumbled through the courts for several years.

 In 1995 another new crest was introduced, resembling the one worn in the Fifties but on a rather oddly shaped shield.
 This appeared for two seasons before it was replaced by a very much more complicated coat of arms.
 In addition to the usual motifs, this crest featured a castle, alluding to Bruce Castle, a local land mark, and a group of trees, referring to the Seven Sisters of Tottenham after whom Seven Sisters Road is named.
 This badge was also used for two seasons before the 1983 crest was reintroduced.